The blog

 • Don’t know where to sit

-This is where desk booking must go beyond simple reservations.
+This is where the system must go beyond simple reservations.

-By combining desk booking with office maps and wayfinding, organizations can:
+By combining desk reservation with office maps and wayfinding, organizations can:

 • Show real-time desk availability